xdevplatform/search-tweets-python/README.rst

 There is a function, ``.stream``, that seamlessly handles requests and pagination for a given query.
-It returns a generator, and to grab our 500 tweets that mention ``beyonce`` we can do this:
+It returns a generator, and to grab our 500 Tweets that mention ``beyonce`` we can do this:

 .. code:: python

     tweets = list(rs.stream())

-Tweets are lazily parsed using our Tweet Parser, so tweet data is very easily extractable.
+Tweets are lazily parsed using our `Tweet
+Parser <https://twitterdev.github.io/tweet_parser/>`__, so tweet data is very easily extractable.

 .. code:: python